afforeroc/ncp-activities/README.md

-# ncp-activities
+# NeuroCP Activities
-Activities of NCP project
+Activities of NCP project developed in JavaScript